schenkman/pokerhand/README.md

 perform tie-breakers when facing an equivalent hand from your opponent.
 Encodings are generated in the Hand as soon as 5 cards are available.
 The breakdown of bits required for each hand type is as follows:

-* Hands - 9 types encoded in 4 bits
+* Hands - 9 types encoded in 4 bits (8 to 0, listed below)
-* Cards - 13 values encoded in 4 bits
+* Cards - 13 values encoded in 4 bits (14 or Ace to 2)

 Hands are encoded to the most-significant bits and tie-breakers are handled in the least-significant bits.
 Tie-breakers only matter when battling a hand of the same type.